tecki/ebpfcat/ebpfcat/ethercat.rst

 synchronous operations can be found with the ``--pdo`` parameter of the ``ec-info`` command.
-The class should inherit from :class:`~ebpfcat.EBPFTerminal` and define a set of tuples called ``comptibility``.
+The class should inherit from :class:`~ebpfcat.EBPFTerminal` and define a set of tuples called ``compatibility``.
 The tuples should be the pairs of Ethercat product and vendor id for all terminals supported by this class.
 Those can be found out with the ``--ids`` parameter of the ``ec-info`` command.

 Within the class, the synchronous parameters are defined via :class:`~ebpfcat.ProcessDesc`.
 This descriptor takes the two parts of the CoE